 Average temperatures during this season are between 0°C to 6°C (32°F to 42°F), with 24 hours of daylight.
 The temperatures will gradually get warmer though the month of June.

 The warmer temperatures mean melt-water will start to form on the top of sea ice, that may still be as thick as 2 m (7 ft).
 The smooth melt-water creates incredible reflections of the mountains for stunning views at every turn.

 This season is considered “high season” for seeing the migration of narwhal and beluga at the floe edge.
 While we have seen large pods of whales, you may also see smaller pods or solo animals at the surface.
 You will also have chances to view polar bears and other iconic Arctic wildlife, including bowhead whales, seals, and thousands of sea birds.

 Rapid Breakup: Late-June to Early-July

-This late-spring season experiences accelerating ice break up.
+This late-spring, early-summer season can experience rapid ice break up.
 Ice floes begin to move freely with tides and wind, state of the ice is changing daily.
 This makes the floe edge less accessible by snowmobile, and travel by air will be ideal.